cta-observatory/ctapipe/docs/getting_started/index.rst

 Step 5: Setup ctapipe for development
 +++++++++++++++++++++++++++++++++++++

 Now setup this cloned version for development.
-The following command will make use the editable installation feature of python packages.
+The following command will use editable installation feature of python packages.
-From then on, all the ctapipe executables and the library itself will be usable from anywhere.
+From then on, all the ctapipe executables and the library itself will be usable from anywhere, given you have activated the ``cta-dev`` conda environment.

 .. code-block:: console

     $ pip install -e .

+Using the editable installation means you won't have to rerun the installation for simple code changes to take effect.
+However, for things like adding new submodules or new entry points, rerunning the above step might still be needed.

 ctapipe supports adding so-called event sources and reconstructors through plugins.
 In order for the respective tests to pass you have